 1. Corfu

-In 2022 we visited Corfu for the second time, because, in my opinion, it’s one of the best value Greek Islands.
+We’ve been to Corfu three times now, because, in my opinion, it’s one of the best value Greek Islands.
 Multiple airlines offer direct flights from the UK and we’ve found both package deals and villa rentals on this island far more affordable than other parts of Greece.

-While Corfu doesn’t offer the sugar-cubed shaped buildings you find in the Cyclades, it does offer lush rolling mountains dotted with cypress and olive trees, and beautiful little bays with crystal clear water.
+While Corfu doesn’t offer the sugar-cube buildings you find in the Cyclades, it does offer lush rolling mountains dotted with cypress and olive trees, and beautiful little bays with crystal clear water.

-On both of our visits to Corfu we based ourselves in Kalami, a small bay in the north of the island that has a handful of traditional tavernas and more trendy eateries like Callao Corfu.
-It’s also where you’ll find The White House Restaurant, an upmarket eatery houses in the former residence of Lawrence Durrell.
+On our first 2 visits to Corfu we based ourselves in Kalami, a small bay in the north of the island that has a handful of traditional tavernas and more trendy eateries like Callao Corfu.
+It’s also where you’ll find The White House Restaurant, an upmarket eatery housed in the former residence of Lawrence Durrell.
 (And where ITV series The Durrells was filmed.)

 Our favourite thing to do in Corfu is to choose a different beachfront taverna to dine at every evening.
 From Kalami you can take a taxi boat to the traditional seafront tavernas in Agni, where you’ll find not only gorgeous food and sunset views, but getting whooshed back home in the dark after dinner adds a little thrill to the evening!